 Adrenal Fatigue Symptoms

 What happens when the adrenal glands stop producing hormones efficiently?
-Every bodily function is affected, and as adrenal hormone levels shrink, even the normal “get-up-and-go” you get from them disappears.
-Adrenal fatigue symptoms include:
+Every bodily function is affected, and as adrenal hormone levels ebb and flow abnormally, even the normal “get-up-and-go” you get from them disappears.
+Adrenal fatigue symptoms include: (17)

 - Hair loss